AppsFlyer/donkey/README.md

 and potentially spawning a new thread by offloading a simple `assoc` or `update` to a separate thread pool would greatly outweigh the processing time on the event loop.
-However, if for example we had a middleware that performs some operation on a remote database, then we would need to run it on a separate thread.
+However, if for example we had a middleware that performs some blocking operation on a remote database, then we would need to run it on a separate thread.

 In this example we authenticate a user with a remote service.
 For the sake of the example, all we need to know is that we get back a